The cerebrospinal fluid (CSF) glucose test measures the amount of glucose, or sugar, present in the fluid.

-- disturbance of the blood/brain barrier in the skull
+- disturbance of the blood-brain barrier in the skull

-Abnormally low glucose may mean:
+Abnormally low glucose may mean you have:

-- bacterial infection
+- a bacterial infection

-- fungal infection
+- a fungal infection

-- inflammation of the central nervous system
+- inflammation of the CNS

 - chemical meningitis

-There is no known disease or condition that causes elevated glucose in the CSF.
+Researchers haven’t found a specific disease or condition that causes elevated glucose in the CSF.
 It only occurs if blood glucose levels are elevated.

 Normal results mean that your CSF glucose levels are within normal range.